linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Case Study of Bear Sterns.md

 cssclasses: academia
 ---

-# Case Study of Bear Sterns
+# Case Study of Bear Stearns

 From a forthcoming book: